opendocsg/slw-judgments-backfill/2014_SGCA_20/report.md

 _Whether the Judge erred in attributing the sale proceeds of the Katong Gardens property to the parties in equal shares_

-14     The Judge referred to the Singapore District Court decisions of _Tan Bee Bee v Lim Kim Chin_ [2004] SGDC 67 and _ACM v ACN_ [2009] SGDC 411 and held that equal attribution to the parties of the previous matrimonial home’s sale proceeds was appropriate where the respective contributions of the parties to the previous property were unclear.
+14     The Judge referred to the Singapore District Court decisions of _Tan Bee Bee v Lim Kim Chin_ <span class="citation">[2004] SGDC 67</span> and _ACM v ACN_ <span class="citation">[2009] SGDC 411</span> and held that equal attribution to the parties of the previous matrimonial home’s sale proceeds was appropriate where the respective contributions of the parties to the previous property were unclear.
 The Judge thought that this principle was applicable to the facts of the present case because the respective contributions of the parties were unclear.

 15     With respect, we are unable to agree.
 Although there are some gaps in the evidence due to the passage of time, there is nonetheless sufficient evidence to ascertain the parties’ respective contributions to the Katong Gardens property.
 The husband claims to have been solely responsible for